ZeusWPI/ansible_nginx_certbot_base/README.md

-NGINX base
+NGINX & Certbot base installation
 =========

-A role to install NGINX.
-Can be used with `ZeusWPI.nginx_vhost` to install vhosts.
+A role to deploy a base installation of NGINX and certbot (letsencrypt).
+To actually install sites, the roles nginx_vhost and certbot_domain are needed.

 Requirements
 ------------

 A working operating system.
+Debian or CentOS.

 Role Variables
 --------------